 You can set screen time limits.
 You can actually set these to be different for each day, when they can start using it and when it is bedtime for your device, and how many hours they can use it per day.

-It can be hard to figure out what apps are right for your child, so Family Link shows you teacher-recommended apps that you can add directly to their device.
+It can be hard to figure out what apps are right for your child, Family Link shows you teacher-recommended apps that you can add directly to their device.
 BUT this is only available in the US.

 Whether it’s time to go play outside, have dinner, or that pesky school time, you can remotely lock a device whenever it’s time to take a break.
+This can be handy when your child “didn’t hear you” when you have told them time is up.